yhejazi/info-201-git-R-done/ProjectDescription/ProjectDocumentation.md

 ![](https://media.npr.org/assets/img/2014/05/22/yelp-1_wide-c07e41ca11053d2d7c30aafa94556b2ea5e53f5f.jpg?s=800)

-The Yelp api that we worked with provided us with a variety of data sets that included restaurant names, food categories, average price, locations, average rating, and resturant name.
+The Yelp API that we worked with provided us with a variety of data sets that included restaurant names, food categories, average price, locations, average rating, and resturant name.
 Because the data was so large, we decided to only focus on certain resutrants in each state that were sorted by what Yelp refers to as "best_match".

 This means that the rating sort is not strictly sorted by the rating value, but by an adjusted rating value that takes into account the number of ratings, similar to a [Bayesian average](https://en.wikipedia.org/wiki/Bayesian_average).
 This is so a business with 1 rating of 5 stars doesn’t immediately jump to the top.